 Having palliative care at home means your family member or friend can remain in the place they feel most comfortable, surrounded by their memories and the people they love.
-Also, with the one-to-one support of a compassionate and fully trained carer – someone who is experienced in palliative care – they have specialist support whenever they need it.
+With the one-to-one support of a compassionate carer, who is experienced in palliative care, they have specialist support whenever they need it.

 Whether you’re looking for a full-time live-in carer, or a visiting carer for those times when you need some extra help, we provide the full range of care services for palliative and end-of-life care.
-For personal care, administering medication, cooking meals or sharing memories over a cup of tea, our support can lessen or grow when your needs change.
+For personal care, administering medication, cooking meals or sharing memories over a cup of tea, our support covers whatever you need.

-What’s more, with local branches and expertly trained carers across England and Wales, we’re able to provide fast-track palliative care at the last minute.
+With local branches and trained carers across England and Wales, we’re able to provide fast-track palliative care at the last minute.
 We regularly work alongside hospices, support groups, continuing healthcare teams and district nurses to offer the right level of home care.